Smith Rock State Park: Christian Brothers

 The Christian Brothers area is a large group of rock spires in between Asterisk Pass and The Dihedrals.
 The walls that make up the Christian Brothers area are the Prophet Wall, The Beard, Testament Slab and the Combination Blocks.
 There are several routes in this area that are noteworthy such as Wartley's Revenge (5.11b Trad), Revelations (5.9 Sport) with its high first bolt off the ground, Double Trouble (5.10b Sport), BBQ the Pope (5.10b Sport), Heresy (5.11c Sport), Rude Boys (5.13c Sport), and Scarface and Chemical Ali (both 5.14a Sport).

 The Dihedrals

-The Dihedrals are located between the Four Horseman and Asterisk Pass just pass the Morning Glory Wall.
+The Dihedrals are located between the Four Horseman and Asterisk Pass just past the Morning Glory Wall.
 It is one of the more popular areas to climb in the park with easy classics like Cinnamon Slab (5.6 Trad, 2 Pitch), Bunny Face (5.7 Sport).
 It has some more moderate climbs of high quality such as Moonshine Dihedral (5.9 Trad, 2 Pitch) and Karate Crack (5.10a Trad) as well some of the more difficult and famous climbs such as Heinous Cling (5.12c Sport), Chain Reaction (5.12c Sport) and To Bolt or Not to Be (5.14a Sport).